gryphonshafer/pnwquizzing/docs/district_governance/SOPs.md

     - Set the number of quiz rooms and officials in each room
     - Establish the quizzing schedule
 - Meet Equipment and Supplies
-    - Ensure bibs are cleaned and repaired for each meet
-    - Ensure quiz equipment, such as jump seats, is operational and ready for the meet
+    - Ensure quiz equipment is operational and ready for the meet
     - Ensure each quiz room has ample scoresheets, a quizzers/teams roster, and schedules
     - Ensure trophies and awards are ordered and present for each meet
 - Meet Operations
-    - Arrange devotional speakers and worship for each meet
     - Appoint a "master of ceremonies" (MC) for the meet
-    - Ensure scorekeepers are available and assigned to a room
+    - Ensure officials are available and assigned to each room
 - Host Church Coordination (to verify the following):
     - Electrical support
     - Wifi capability